John Prettyjohns

-John Prettyjohns, VC (11 June 1823 – 20 January 1887) was a Royal Marine and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+John Prettyjohns, VC (18 Nov 1827 – 20 January 1887) was a Royal Marine and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-Prettyjohns was born at Dean Prior, near to Buckfastleigh, Devon, to William Pethyjohns (1800–1889) and his wife Margaret (née Pow, 1805–1866).
+Prettyjohns was born John Pethyjohn at Dean Prior, near to Buckfastleigh, Devon, to William Pethyjohn (1800–1889) and his wife Margaret (née Pow, 1805–1866) and baptised at Dean Prior 9 December 1827.
 His early years were spent labouring in Buckfastleigh.

 Military career

 On 10 June 1844, Prettyjohns enlisted as a private in the 59th Company, Plymouth Division, for unlimited service – and collected 2s 6d for attestation.
 On the following day, he collected a bounty of £3 17s 6d for oath of allegiance.
 He embarked on HMS Melampus to south-east America and East Indies on 22 March 1845, being flogged for an unknown misdemeanour on 28 June.
 He disembarked at Chatham on 23 August 1849, and joined HMS Bellerophon on 7 November 1850.
 On this ship, he embarked for the Mediterranean in January 1852, being promoted to corporal on 15 January.
 On 17 October 1854, HMS Bellerophon bombarded Sevastopol during the Crimean War.

 On 5 November 1854, Corporal John Prettyjohns won the Victoria Cross during the Battle of Inkerman.

 On 16 January 1856, Prettyjohns was promoted to sergeant and embarked on HMS Sans Pareil for Hong Kong on 12 March 1857.
 He was promoted to colour sergeant on 29 April, and on 26 June a VC was sent to the Admiralty and despatched to China for presentation.
 On 16 July, he sailed for Singapore and Calcutta on HMS Shannon, arriving in Fort William, Calcutta later that year.
 On 28 December he took part in the capture of Canton before embarking on HMS Tribune for Vancouver and San Juan Island.
 On 17 December 1863 his final tour of duty came to an end.
 He was discharged on 16 June 1865 after 21 years and 6 days service – 16 years 94 days of which were spent at sea or abroad.